-In this past year, Air Change Group products have been sold in Australia, New Zealand, Singapore, New Guinea and Indonesia.
+In this past year, Air Change Group products have been sold in Australia, New Zealand and Singapore.
+Manufacture of products destined for American Samoa and Tonga have commenced with first deliveries due in July 2023.

 (i) Air Change Division

 Air Change pioneered the development and sale of Dedicated Outdoor Air Ventilation Systems (DOAS) in Australia and remains a major player in this segment of the HVAC market.